c-lonas/astro-timeless-devlog/tech/src/pages/posts/011-t2a2-stack.md

-I'll add some additional Tailwind classes to the `index.astro` file next- to see it in full context check it out in the [repo](https://github.com/c-lonas/t2a2), but here's what it looks like as I move on to the next step.
+I'll add some additional Tailwind classes to the `index.astro` file next- to see it in full context check it out in the <a href="https://github.com/c-lonas/t2a2" target="_blank">repo</a>, but here's what it looks like as I move on to the next step.

 <div>
 <img style="width: 600px" src="/src/assets/images/coding/t2a2-stack/AstroAndTailwind.gif" alt="Tailwind styles applied to Astro page"/>